Convergence and sample complexity of natural policy gradient primal-dual methods for constrained MDPs: Sample-based NPG-PD algorithms

 \section{Sample-based NPG-PD algorithms}

-We now leverage convergence results established in Theorems~\ref{thm.convergence.loglinear} and~\ref{thm.convergence.general} to design two model-free algorithms that utilize sample-based estimates.
-In particular, we propose a sample-based extension of NPG-PD algorithm~\eqref{eq.NPGAGD.primalapproximation} with function approximation and $\Lambda= [\,0, 2/((1-\gamma)\xi)\,]$,
+We now leverage the convergence results established in Theorems~\ref{thm.convergence.loglinear} and~\ref{thm.convergence.general} to design two model-free algorithms that utilize sample-based estimates.
+In particular, we propose a sample-based extension of the NPG-PD algorithm~\eqref{eq.NPGAGD.primalapproximation} with function approximation and $\Lambda= [\,0, 2/((1-\gamma)\xi)\,]$ as follows